xenondevs/Docs/docs/nova/addon/items/item-categories.md

 4. Tabs of categories with a lower priority will be to the left of tabs of categories with a higher priority.
 5. The items that will be listed under that category in the `/nova items` GUI.

+You can register as many item categories as you want.

 !!! info

       It is possible to add items to existing categories by just using the same category id.
 When multiple addons define the same category, the addon loaded first sets the icon, name and priority.